jmix-framework/jmix-dependencies-tool/README.md

 * `--target-dir` - a directory where dependencies artifacts will be exported to (`../export` by default).
 * `--gradle-user-home` - gradle home directory with resolved dependencies.
 See `resolve-jmix` command documentation.
+* `--report-file` - a path to a file which will contain a list of all exported artifacts.

 ## Upload Exported Dependencies to Nexus Repository (upload)